Discovering Rural Morocco near Baumalne Dades

 Trekking Guide in Dades Valley

 There is probably abundance of guides, but I always recommend people that I personally met and the tours that I attend.
-I was guided by Ilias, Berber local guide and owner of Berbernomadtrekking, specialised in mountain trekking in Boulmalne Dades region who knows literally every stone in the canyon.
-Ilias took over all organisation since my arrival to Boumalne Dades and made sure my stay was basically perfect if i forget the fact I had to wait for him two hours in Boumalne city because he was late without notice.
+I was guided by Ilias from Berber Nomad Trekking, Berber local guide, specialised in mountain trekking in Boulmalne Dades region who knows literally every stone in the canyon.
+He took over all organisation since my arrival to Boumalne Dades and made sure my stay was basically perfect if i forget the fact I had to wait for him two hours in Boumalne city because he was late without notice.
 I enjoyed warm berber hospitality through out my short stay, he made sure I was safe in the canyon, carried my heavy camera and other stuff we packed for the canyon trek.
 I learned about the history of the Dades region, the berber lifestyle, the culture and was fed with home cooked tagines that could not compare to any restaurant tagine I tried before.